At Warrior Wellbeing you can choose a style of yoga that suits you.

-Our beginner's classes focus on learning the basic yoga poses, emphasising aligning your body safely and effectively.
+Our beginner's classes focus on learning the basic yoga poses, emphasising flexibility, aligning your body safely and effectively.
 You will also learn breathing exercises, deep relaxation and some static and dynamic meditation techniques.

 Hatha is an old system that includes most yoga styles.

 It focuses on the practice of Asanas (yoga postures), Pranayama (breathing exercises) and Dyana (meditation).

 It is relatively gentle and slow so it's particularly good for beginners or people who prefer a more relaxed style; poses can be held for up to 1 minute.

 Flow Yoga derives from Hatha Yoga, and uses controlled breathing to enable you to flow from one pose to the next in a sequence.

 Learning Vinyasa sequences enables you to practice meditatively, as the breath is used to guide the body and the body used to guide the breath.